-- Fordell School serves approximately 134 students in a co-educational environment, fostering close relationships among students and staff.
+- Fordell School serves around 100 students in a co-educational setting, fostering tight-knit relationships among students and staff in Whanganui.

-- The curriculum integrates local culture and te reo me ngā tikanga Māori, enhancing community connection and inclusivity.
+- The curriculum integrates local culture and te reo me ngā tikanga Māori, deepening community ties and promoting inclusivity.

-- Facilities include a library and access to local sports resources, promoting a well-rounded educational experience.
+- Facilities include a library and access to local sports resources, supporting a balanced educational experience.

-- Core values of respect and responsibility create a supportive atmosphere for all learners, ensuring academic growth.
+- Core values of respect and responsibility create a supportive atmosphere, ensuring academic and personal growth for all learners.

 Location and Overview

-Fordell School, located at 21 Budge Street in Fordell, Whanganui, serves as a full primary school for students in Years 1 to 8.
-This co-educational institution has a roll of around 134 students, creating an intimate learning environment.
+Fordell School, situated at 21 Budge Street in Fordell, near Whanganui, operates as a full primary school for students in Years 1 to 8.
+This co-educational institution maintains an intimate learning environment with a roll of about 100 students.

-The school's location supports easy access to local resources and amenities, fostering strong ties within the community.
-Parents can quickly drop off and pick up their children, allowing for greater involvement in school activities.
+The school’s rural setting supports connections to local resources and amenities, fostering strong community ties.
+Parents can conveniently drop off and pick up children, encouraging active involvement in school activities.

-You'll find that the school embraces its surroundings, incorporating local culture and environment into the curriculum, which enriches the educational experience.
+Fordell School embraces its rural surroundings, integrating the local environment and culture into its curriculum, which enriches the educational journey for every student.

-With no boarding facilities, Fordell School focuses on day students, ensuring a family-oriented atmosphere.
-The school operates under a state authority, promoting transparency and accountability.
+With no boarding facilities, Fordell focuses on day students, maintaining a family-oriented atmosphere.
+Operating under state authority, it ensures transparency and accountability to the community.

 Student and Staff Dynamics